-Look to Ambrose to design your bulk solids conveyance with a wide range of types including dense phase and dilute phase pneumatic conveyors, vacuum conveyors augers and screw conveyors, cable puck conveyors, drag conveyors, belt conveyors, vibratory feeder and vibratory conveyors, bucket elevators.
+Look to Ambrose to design your bulk solids conveyance with a wide range of automatic bagging systems, including dense phase and dilute phase pneumatic conveyors, vacuum conveyors augers and screw conveyors, cable puck conveyors, drag conveyors, belt conveyors, vibratory feeder and vibratory conveyors, bucket elevators.
 We can test to determine incline compatibility and conveyance rates.
 Products range from fine powders to large chunks, free flowing to poor flow characteristics and even sticky products.
 Let Ambrose size your next conveyance project and remember us for storage tanks, hoppers and bins.

 Form Fill and Seal Automation

 Form Fill and Seal (also known as FFS automation) is a type of automatic bagging system ideally suited for running long production runs at high speeds.
 This type of system uses a roll of inexpensive ﬂat plastic to form bags that are then ﬁlled and sealed.

 Form fill and seal systems are available in two types (horizontal-HFFS and vertical-VFFS).
 This is relative to the direction of film travel.
 Form Fill and Seal systems are very reliable, ﬂexible with many bag configurations, and have excellent uptimes and low annual maintenance costs.
 Vertical FFS systems are most common for smaller packages, snack foods, pet foods, but are offered for larger bag formats such as fertilizer.
 Vertical FFS systems often include a combination weigh scale that includes 10 to 20 net weigh dump scales for best speed.
 Horizontal FFS are most commonly used for lawn and garden products such as mulch & soils, kitty litter, ice melt, water softener pellets, and typically has a net weigh linear duplex bagging scale above it.